 So how does it go?

 The performance has improved in every single way you can consider performance.
 Immediately the punch off the line is just incredible and it goes on to a much improved top speed but that is not even the best part.
 Massively improved efficiency means I get about double to battery life out of even the stock 1500mah 2s pack.
 Significantly less weight means handling is much more nimble and it jumps way more evenly.
 Rear suspension is no longer undersprung and under dampened with the decreased weight (ok maybe slightly undersprung and dampened).
 I've already had a few tumbles and so far as I can tell the lighter weight means I am bending and breaking less.
+Now that this upgrade article has been out for sometime and has become very popular, this setup has been GPS measured at around 60-64KM/hr on 2s and 96-100km/hr on 3s with stock tyres.
+That is certainly no slouch!

 Why not just buy the EMB1?

 Given all the gear you need to complete this build you are no longer less than half the cost of the LC racing EMB-1, which begs the question - why didn't you buy the EMB-1 in the first place?
 Well I have both and I'll tell you why I prefer the upgraded 144001 over my EMB 1 - because I love to tinker and I made it.
 Objectively this makes no sense because the EMB-1 is superior to even an upgraded 144001 but it is the customisation and pride in build (as well as encouragement from the community) that makes this car really special to me, Not that special though, after all this is still a basher that loves to be run!
+Update: I've done a direct comparison on this upgraded brushless 144001 vs the more expensive LC racing EMB-MT - article is here

 Update!
 I've found some unicorn pinion options that allow you to bypass the slotting of the motor mount and using the stock holes instead, full article here WL TOYS 144001 BRUSHLESS 2838 UPGRADE EASY NO CUT OPTION